 Ultimately, although the digital mediums of payment gateways and contactless terminals can be enhanced, the regulatory framework governing modern and traditional fiat transactions is exactly the same.
 Digital currencies are restricted by these regulations, whereas cryptocurrencies are not.

 Cryptocurrencies: a key difference in objectives

-In the short-term, the rapid, albeit volatile, growth of cryptocurrencies means a convenient plan b currency for online purchases.
-In the long-term however, cryptocurrencies may represent a currency immune from the bureaucracy of centralised financial bodies; almost a ‘way out’ from the centralised corruption and manipulation that led to the financial crash of 2008 in the first place.
+In the short term, the rapid, albeit volatile, growth of cryptocurrencies means a convenient plan B currency for online purchases.
+In the long term however, cryptocurrencies may represent a currency immune from the bureaucracy of centralised financial bodies; almost a ‘way out’ from the centralised corruption and manipulation that led to the financial crash of 2008 in the first place.

 Crypto funds: the difference is not in the digital

-Welcome to the ICO, or ‘Initial Coin Offering’: unlike an IPO, where entrepreneurs can raise capital in fiat currency for their tech startup following a range of checks and regulations, the cryptocurrency behind ICOs falls outside this regulatory perimeter.
+This is referred to as an ICO, or Initial Coin Offering.
+Unlike an IPO, where entrepreneurs can raise capital in fiat currency for their startup following a range of checks and regulations, the cryptocurrency behind ICOs falls outside this regulatory perimeter.
 In theory, this would seem like the perfect platform for entrepreneurs to ride the unprecedented increase in value of the currency without the bureaucracy of fiat-based funds.

 Conclusion: a remaining dilemma for the investment scenario

-Ultimately, for the ICO token buyer in the short-term, this means weighing the advantage of a high-growth currency against the lack of legal oversight to grant ownership over your growing equity share.
+Ultimately, for the ICO token buyer in the short term, this means weighing the advantage of a high-growth currency against the lack of legal oversight to grant ownership over your growing equity share.